Find Affordable College Courses

 3 Yearly Graduations

 Stony Brook University comes in at #7 on our list of the most popular colleges offering doctor's degrees in psychiatric/mental health nursing.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The psychiatric/mental health nursing program at Stony Brook University awarded 3 doctor's degrees during the 2020-2021 school year.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+During the most recent year for which we have data, 3 people received their doctor's degree in psychiatric/mental health nursing from SUNY Stony Brook.

 #7